-The amount of your monthly pension payment is based on your years of pensionable service and the average of your highest five years of salary.
+The amount of your monthly pension payment is based on your years of pensionable service and the average of your highest four or five years of salary.
 The amount is also determined by the pension option you choose at retirement.

 Choosing a pension option